glouppe/info8006-introduction-to-ai/lecture10.md

 $$P(f,d|e) = \prod\_i P(f\_i | e\_i) P(d\_i).$$

 - The best $f$ and $e$ cannot be found through enumeration because of the combinatorial explosion.
-- Instead, local bearm search with a heuristic that estimates probability has proven effective at finding a nearly-most-probable translation.
+- Instead, local beam search with a heuristic that estimates probability has proven effective at finding a nearly-most-probable translation.

 ---